Latin American cuisine: South America

 The richest products of South America come from the middle of the continent, the Amazonia Potatoes are frequently grown as a result of this, and also plants such as quinoa.
 The Peruvian capital, Lima, was declared the "Gastronomic Capital of the Americas" in 2006.
 Many plains are also on this continent, which are rich for growing food in abundance.
-In the Patagonia south of Argentina, many people produce lamb and venison.
+In the Patagonian south of Argentina, many people produce lamb and venison.
 King crab is typically caught at the southern end of the continent.
 Antarctic krill has been recently discovered and is now considered a fine dish.
 Tuna and tropical fish are caught all around the continent, but Easter Island is where they are found in abundance.
 Lobster is also caught in great quantities from the Juan Fernández Islands.

 Argentina

 The cuisine of Argentina is strongly influenced by Italian and Spanish cuisines and cooking techniques.
 Indigenous gastronomies derived from groups such as the Quechua, Mapuche, and Guarani have also played a role.

 There are many regional differences, specially in the provincial states of the north, west, east and central Argentina, with many plants, fruits and dishes that are not known or barely known in Buenos Aires.

 Another determining factor in Argentine cuisine is that Argentina is one of the world's major food producers.
 It is a major producer of meat (especially beef), wheat, corn, milk, beans, and since the 1970s, soybeans.
 Given the country's vast production of beef, red meat is an especially common part of the Argentine diet.
 Due to the very large number of Argentines of Italian ancestry, pizza and especially pasta are also very popular, but there are food traditions from other European nations as well, including the English afternoon tea.